 We award long-term performance pay to our named executive officers under the terms of the 2016 Long Term Incentive Plan (the "LTI Plan") that was approved by stockholders at the 2016 Annual Meeting of Stockholders.
 The Compensation Committee, with the input of its independent compensation consultant, designed the LTI Plan to align named executive officer compensation with stockholders' interests and to serve as a retention tool.
 The Compensation Committee believes the LTI Plan will allow us to continue to motivate our named executive officers through the grant of stock awards and will also increase the Compensation Committee's flexibility to grant different types of equity, equity-based, and cash awards in the future.
+As a result of our 2018 compensation plan review, the Compensation Committee determined to amend the program to eliminate the guaranteed time-based equity grants from the named executive's employment agreements and instead evaluate each named executive officer's performance on an annual basis and make appropriate discretionary equity awards.
+Additionally, the Compensation Committee instituted a policy of splitting the equity grants between time-based grants and performance-based grants.
+Beginning with the December 30, 2018 equity grants, future LTI Plan grants for the named executive awards will be split 50/50 between time-based and performancebased awards.
+The Compensation Committee and management also agreed to change the vesting terms granted under the LTI Plan in the event of a CiC or other termination of employment.

-Our long-term incentive plans currently consist of time-based restricted share grants and performance-based share grants as set forth in the respective named executive officer's employment agreements.
+Our long-term incentive plans currently consist of time-based restricted share grants and performance-based share grants as determined by the Compensation Committee on an annual basis.
 Both types of awards generally vest over a three-year period.
 Time-based awards vest one-third on each of the first three anniversaries of the date of grant.
-Performance-based awards vest at the end of the three-year performance measurement period.
+Performancebased awards vest at the end of the three-year performance measurement period.
+Beginning with the grants in December of 2018 the Company initiated a program whereby 50% of each executive's grants under the LTI Plan will be performance-based and 50% will be time-based.
 We believe both award types link the value of payments to the long-term results of the Company.